 How could foreign corporations attack domestic health, environmental and financial protections that local companies have to follow?
 The TPP would give foreign firms special privileges, including the ability to challenge new policies – from Wall Street regulations to climate change protections – because they frustrated the corporations' "expectations."

 The TPP would also grant these privileges to U.S. firms that offshore American jobs.
 The deal's special protections for foreign corporations would eliminate many of the usual risks that make firms think twice about moving to low-wage countries, incentivizing a new wave of offshoring.

 The TPP's privileges for foreign firms would also spur a new wave of corporate cases against U.S. laws, to be decided by tribunals of three private lawyers unaccountable to any electorate.
 In cases already launched under this "investor-state" system, such lawyers have rotated between serving as "judges" and bringing cases for corporations against governments.
 They are not bound by precedent or the opinions of governments, and there is no outside appeal to their rulings.

-While this shadow legal system for foreign corporations has been around since the 1960s, just 50 known cases were launched in the regime’s first three decades combined.
-In contrast, corporations have launched more than 50 claims in each of the last three years.
+While this shadow legal system for foreign corporations has been around since the 1960s, just 50 known cases were launched in the regime's first three decades combined.
+In contrast, corporations have launched approximately 50 claims in each of the last four years.

 Instead of decreasing our exposure to this surge of corporate attacks, the TPP would roughly double U.S. exposure to investor-state attacks against U.S. policies.
 The TPP would newly empower more than 1,000 additional corporations in TPP countries, which own more than 9,200 additional subsidiaries in the United States, to launch investor-state cases against the U.S. government.
 No other U.S. pact has subjected the United States to such an increase in investor-state liability.